Joemillard/climate_modeller/README.md

 The initial parameters are set as recommended, please consult the climate science literature for more information.

 Disclaimer: The Climate modeller is a non peer reviewed simple tool.
 It should not be taken as representative of the current scientific consensus.

+Please see the modeller at the following link: https://joemillard.shinyapps.io/climate/